 STUDY DESIGN: Prospective cohort study.
 OBJECTIVE: To derive a preliminary clinical prediction rule for identifying a subgroup of patients with low back pain (LBP) likely to benefit from Pilates-based exercise.
 BACKGROUND: Pilates-based exercise has been shown to be effective for patients with LBP.
 However, no previous work has characterized patient attributes for those most likely to have a successful outcome from treatment.
 METHODS: Ninety-six individuals with nonspecific LBP participated in the study.
 Treatment response was categorized based on changes in the Oswestry Disability Questionnaire scores after 8 weeks.
 An improvement of 50% or greater was categorized as achieving a successful outcome.
 Thirty-seven variables measured at baseline were analyzed with univariate and multivariate methods to derive a clinical prediction rule for successful outcome with Pilates exercise.
 Accuracy statistics, receiver-operator curves, and regression analyses were used to determine the association between standardized examination variables and treatment response status.
 RESULTS: Ninety-five of 96 participants completed the study, with 51 (53.7%) achieving a successful outcome.
 A preliminary clinical prediction rule with 5 variables was identified: total trunk flexion range of motion of 70° or less, duration of current symptoms of 6 months or less, no leg symptoms in the last week, body mass index of 25 kg/m2 or greater, and left or right hip average rotation range of motion of 25° or greater.
 If 3 or more of the 5 attributes were present (positive likelihood ratio, 10.64), the probability of experiencing a successful outcome increased from 54% to 93%.
 CONCLUSION: These data provide preliminary evidence to suggest that the response to Pilates-based exercise in patients with LBP can be predicted from variables collected from the clinical examination.
 If subsequently validated in a randomized clinical trial, this prediction rule may be useful to improve clinical decision making in determining which patients are most likely to benefit from Pilates-based exercise.

 Stolze, Lise R.; Allison, Stephen C.; and Childs, John D., "Derivation of a preliminary clinical prediction rule for identifying a subgroup of patients with low back pain likely to benefit from Pilates-based exercise" (2012).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 792.